apify/rag-web-browser/README.md

 For optimal performance, it is recommended to run the Actor in Standby mode.
 This allows the Actor to stay active, enabling it to retrieve results with lower latency.

-*Limitations*: Running the Actor in Standby mode does not support changing crawling and scraping configurations using query parameters.
-Supporting this would require the following:
-- Creating crawlers on the fly, which would introduce an overhead of 1-2 seconds and potentially result in a large number of crawlers.
-- Setting up a new queue for each crawler to ensure that requests are properly handled by the corresponding crawler.
-- Implementing this will require some refactoring.
-The simplest approach is to create a new key that combines both crawlers, and then create a named queue and crawler based on this key.
-  `const key = JSON.stringify(cheerioCrawlerOptions) + JSON.stringify(playwrightCrawlerOptions) + JSON.stringify(playwrightScraperSettings);`

 ### 🔥 How to start the Actor in a Standby mode?

 You need the Actor's standby URL and `APIFY_API_TOKEN`.